Public Transport in Helsinki

 Commuter trains are the fastest way of public transportation in the Helsinki area.

 Commuter trains in the Helsinki region are an integral part of the city’s public transport system, providing a reliable and convenient means of transportation for commuters travelling between the suburbs and downtown Helsinki.
-With over 200 trains running daily, the commuter rail network is one of the most extensive and efficient in Northern Europe.
-The trains are operated by the Finnish national railway company VR and offer a range of services, including comfortable seating.
+With over 200 trains running daily, the commuter rail network is one of Northern Europe’s most extensive and efficient.
+The trains are operated by the Finnish national railway company VR and offer various services, including comfortable seating.
 The trains are also wheelchair accessible, making them an inclusive mode of transportation for all.

-The trains run on time, making them a popular choice for commuters who need to get to work or school on time.
+The trains run on time, making them a popular choice for commuters who must get to work or school on time.
 Additionally, the commuter trains are eco-friendly, reducing congestion on the roads and helping to reduce carbon emissions.

 Commuter trains are named with letters, for example, Train A heading to Leppävaara.
-It is important not to accidentally board a long-distance train because the HSL tickets are only valid on commuter trains.
+Not accidentally boarding a long-distance train is essential because the HSL tickets are only valid on commuter trains.
 Long-distance trains do not use letter naming.

-There is no ticket sale on commuter trains so you need to buy a ticket before boarding a train.
-A conductor is sometimes asking to see passengers’ tickets so be sure you have the right ticket type.
+There is no ticket sale on commuter trains, so you need to buy a ticket before boarding a train.
+A conductor sometimes asks to see passengers’ tickets, so be sure you have the right ticket type.

 A visitor to Helsinki usually meets a commuter train for the first time at Helsinki Airport.
 The lines P and I head from the airport to Helsinki Centre.